cdcd72/InfrastructureCollection/src/Infra/Hash/Infra.Hash/README.md

         // ...

         services.AddSingleton<IHashFactory, HashFactory>();

+        // or Hash-based Message Authentication Code, HMAC

+        services.AddSingleton<IHmacFactory, HmacFactory>();
     }
     ```

-> 注入 IHashFactory 並建立 IHashAlgorithm 來加解密資料。
+> 注入 IHashFactory (or IHmacAlgorithm) 並建立 IHashAlgorithm (or IHmacFactory) 來加解密資料。

-2. Create IHashAlgorithm with injected IHashFactory to hash your data.
+2. Create IHashAlgorithm(or IHmacAlgorithm) with injected IHashFactory(or IHmacFactory) to hash your data.